-- Rough Sleepers - Those moving between friends and relatives - Those who have no accommodation at all in which they can live, with other family members normally living with them or others the Council might reasonably expect to live with them. - Those who have accommodation but where there legal right to live in that accommodation has been terminated and they will be homeless immediately or within 28 days. - Those who have accommodation but where in the Council's opinion it wouldn't be reasonable for them to continue to occupy it. - Those who have accommodation but cannot secure access to it, or, in the case of a moveable structure, like a caravan, there is no lawful place they can lawfully live in it. - Those who have made a homelessness application and have been determined by the Council to be homeless but not in priority need, or have been found intentionally homeless.
+- Rough Sleepers - Those moving between friends and relatives - Those who have no accommodation at all in which they can live, with other family members normally living with them or others the Council might reasonably expect to live with them. - Those who have accommodation but where there legal right to live in that accommodation has been terminated and they will be homeless immediately or within 28 days. - Those who have accommodation but where in the Council's opinion it wouldn't be reasonable for them to continue to occupy it.

+- Those who have accommodation but cannot secure access to it, or, in the case of a moveable structure, like a caravan, there is no lawful place they can lawfully live in it. - Those who have made a homelessness application and have been determined by the Council to be homeless but not in priority need, or have been found intentionally homeless or have no local connection.

-Note: those found intentionally homeless may be given reduced preference by virtue of the action which led to the intentional homeless decision - Band E.
+Note: those found intentionally homeless may be given reduced preference or be made ineligible by virtue of the action which led to the intentional homeless decision where there is a clear reduced preference as defined in the policy ie. rent arrears / anti-social behaviour.